ohwowrobin/RuntimeSDK_AntiTamper/SDK/samples/ue5/USAGE.md

 # Korvayne Runtime — Unreal Engine 5 wrapper

-Korvayne Runtime is free and MIT-licensed.
-Clone or download it from https://github.com/ohwowrobin/korvayne-latest — there is no license file, no key, and no server to talk to.
-The runtime drops in and arms at full capability out of the box.

 `ACTGuard.{h,cpp}` is a thin, drop-in wrapper over the cooperative API.
 All calls are no-ops if the DLL didn't load, so they're always safe to call.